Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ## Instrumentation

-The new Browser SDK offers an API to instrument events.
-To migrate to the new SDK, you need to update a few calls.
+Browser SDK 1.0 offers an API to instrument events.
+To migrate to the Browser SDK 1.0, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization